You’ve probably heard the buzz around the B2B sales stack. And if you want success in sales, you need to put one together.

-As the modern buyer’s become more sophisticated and educated, sales teams have pivoted away from spray-and-pray outbound strategies to more consultative outreach.
-To support this approach, studies show 50% of “high-growth” organizations have developed sales technology stacks with 5 or more applications.
-(Source: TOPO, 11 Sales Development Strategies for High Growth Companies)
+As modern buyers become more sophisticated and educated, sales teams have pivoted away from spray-and-pray outbound strategies to more consultative outreach.
+To support this approach, studies show 50% of “high-growth” organizations developed sales technology stacks with 5 or more applications.
+(Source: TOPO, 11 Sales Development Strategies for High Growth Companies).

-These applications tend to range in functionality, but for this exercise, we recommend you simplify each tool’s use case to understand how it fits into your sales process.
+These applications tend to range in functionality, but we recommend you simplify each tool’s use case to understand how it fits into your sales process.

 Start by really thinking about your prospecting cycle.
 How does your team identify targeted accounts?
 Research and find contact information?
 Then, think about which channels (email, phone, social media, etc) your sales reps prefer to engage prospects.
 Where are the inefficiencies?